 Yes, Browns were screwing over Cleveland long before Jimmy Haslam.

 I am hardly the first to suggest this rebranding, having only learned of the Cleveland Spiders today.
 In fact, the website Redesign The Tribe offers several gorgeous concepts for a Spiders name change, as well as some other suggestions for the franchise.

 Scouring Redesign The Tribe reminded me of the Washington Redhawks concept that turned heads with parody headlines last month.
 The Redhawks conceptual art maintained many of the elements that fans identify with the Washington NFL franchise, but replaced the name with a title others like Miami (OH) and Seattle already used.
 The logo is also a vast improvement.

-Likewise, I fail to see a move to Cleveland Spiders as a dramatic upgrade for the Cleveland Indians.
+Likewise, I fail to see a move to Cleveland Spiders as anything but a dramatic upgrade for the Cleveland Indians.